safiabout/safiabout/README.md

 I’m looking to collaborate on projects involving backend technologies, APIs, databases, and distributed systems!

 ### ⚡ Fun Fact
-When I’m not coding, I enjoy playing story-driven games like Persona 3 Reload 🎮
+When I’m not coding, I enjoy playing the guitar 🎸 or diving into story-driven games like Persona 3 Reload 🎮

 ---